cyberark/conjur-puppet/README.md

 ### Setup Requirements

 This module requires that you have:
-- Puppet v5 (or equivalent EE version) server
+- Puppet v5 or v6 server (v6 tested only on Linux) _or equivalent EE version_
 - Puppet v5 or v6 agent (v6 tested only on Linux) on the nodes
 - Conjur endpoint available to the Puppet nodes using this module.